-The ATM Fellowship is a unique scholarship programme designed with students from marginalised clans in Somalia to access a fully-funded postgraduate or undergraduate degree.
+The ATM Fellowship is a unique scholarship programme designed with students from socially marginalised groups in Somalia to access a fully-funded postgraduate or undergraduate degree.

-In 2021, we will launch our first ATM Fellowship programme in Somalia in partnership with the University of Southern Somalia in Baidoa, Somalia.
-The pilot programme will support students from marginalised clans living in Somalia to benefit from a fully-funded undergraduate degree, training and professional development.
+In 2021, we launched our first ATM Fellowship programme in Somalia in partnership with the University of Southern Somalia in Baidoa, Somalia.
+The pilot programme supports students from socially marginalised groups living in Somalia to benefit from a fully-funded undergraduate degree, training and professional development.

 Number of students we are supporting in the 2021 pilot programme

 Expert Academic Steering Committee Members